polarfire-soc/polarfire-soc-bare-metal-examples/README.md

 All projects provide a set of ready to use build configurations and debug launch configurations.
 These are detailed in the following sections.

 ## Build configurations
-The build configurations configure the projects to work in a specific way.
-E.g. Optimization level -Os, linking to DDR memory address space etc..
+The build configurations configure the projects to build in a specific way.
+For example, Optimization level -Os, linking to DDR memory address space etc..
-Below is the list of all the build configurations provided with each project.
-You may use the existing build configurations or create your own for your project.
+Below is the list of all the build configurations provided by default with each project.
+You may use these build configurations or create your own to suit your project.

 |Configuration              | Description                                                                                                |
 |------------------------- | ---------------------------------------------------------------------------------------------------------- |